jundalisay/sp/content/en/research/mill/liberty/chapter-1.md

 <!-- The rules which obtain among themselves appear to them self-evident and self-justifying.
 This all but universal illusion is one of the examples of the magical influence of custom, which is not only, as the proverb says, a second nature, but is continually mistaken for the first.  -->

-> *Superphysics Note= Without any foundation in Metaphysics, JS Mill's Liberalism ends up being a casuistic system similar to Islam, except that it goes in the opposite direction towards the ego instead of the Supreme.
+{{< n n="Without any foundation in Metaphysics, JS Mill's Liberalism ends up being a casuistic system similar to Islam, except that it goes in the opposite direction towards the ego instead of the Supreme." >}}

 These rules are the effect of custom. <!-- , in preventing any misgiving respecting the rules of conduct which mankind impose on one another, is all the more complete because the subject is one on which it is not generally considered necessary that reasons should be given, either by one person to others, or by each to himself.  --> People are accustomed to believe, and have been encouraged to believe by <!--  by some who aspire to the character of --> philosophers, that their feelings, on subjects of this nature, are better than reasons<!-- , and render reasons unnecessary -->.